About

 Content

-This page is dedicated to the 2023 Annual Report from the Howard County Office of Emergency Management.
-This report reflects on the past year and highlights key accomplishments, awards & notable events, planning & operations, mitigation & resiliency, trainings & exercises, outreach & special events, and grants.
+This page is dedicated to the Annual Reports from the Howard County Office of Emergency Management.
+These reports reflect on the past year and highlight key accomplishments, awards & notable events, planning & operations, mitigation & resiliency, trainings & exercises, outreach & special events, and grants.

-Please click the button below to view the 2023 Annual Report.
+Please click the button below to view the 2023 & 2024 Annual Reports.

 Maria Bernadzikowski